meseck/github-users/README.md

 `npm run fix:fix` or `yarn fix:css`

 ## ✅ Test It
+Launches the test runner in the interactive watch mode:
 `npm test` or `yarn test`

-Launches the test runner in the interactive watch mode.
+Show the test coverage:
+`npm run test:coverage` or `yarn test:coverage`

 ## 🔨 Build It, 🛳 Ship It
 `npm run build` or `yarn build`